Ananth7677/FinDOCRAG/README.md

   -d '{"question":"What risks does the report identify?"}'
 ```

+Both `/api/userquery` and `/api/retrieve` require a `question` string of 5–200
+characters after trimming leading and trailing whitespace.
+Invalid requests return
+`422`.

+Before retrieval, `/api/userquery` checks regex patterns for instruction overrides,
+prompt extraction, and role overrides, then uses `gemini-2.5-flash` to classify
+the question as `ALLOW` or `BLOCK`.
+Blocked questions return `400` with a reason.
+Ordinary questions unrelated to the report are allowed by the classifier.

 The endpoint embeds the question, retrieves up to 10 chunks with cosine similarity
 strictly greater than `0.65`, and passes them to `gemini-2.5-flash`.
 Retrieval
 defaults are defined in `DBO/Services/embedding_db_services.py`.
 Retrieval searches